When we look to another for wisdom, it is not data that we seek.

 We deserve more.

-Data sends signals, whether standing on its own before us or alongside of it counterparts on a trend line or a scatter diagram.
+Data sends signals, whether standing on its own before us or alongside of its counterparts on a trend line or a scatter diagram.

-How often have you heard someone insist that you give them the facts, show them the data.
+How often have you heard someone insist that you give them the facts, show them the numbers?
 Of course data is important, but it will not unite us in understanding or resolution.
-Data can only mean something in our engagement of it with one another.
-More often than perhaps any of us prefer, this means we live with opposing views and all the snipes and barbs that accompany them.
+Data only means what we allow.
+We either engage data or let it slide.
+Often this means we are living in a world we do not allow ourselves to see.
+Dialog is replaced by for snipes and barbs and pedantic polemics that accompany them.

 Wisdom requires time for experience to do its thing.
 It is the inexplicable aggregation of ever-changing context with the content of our lives.